algolia/docsearch-scraper/README.md

   docker:build-scraper  Build scraper images (dev, prod, test)
 ```

-### Use Docsearch
+### Use DocSearch

 #### Create a config

-To use docsearch the first thing you need is to create the config for the crawler.
+To use DocSearch the first thing you need is to create the config for the crawler.
 For more details about configs, check out https://github.com/algolia/docsearch-configs,
 you'll have a list of options you can use and a lot of live and working examples